spatiotemporal-data/spatiotemporal-data.github.io/bib.md

 \rho_{\lambda}^{\prime}(w)=\frac{(a\lambda-w)_{+}}{a} \tag{72-5}
 $$

 In fact, if the initial estimate is zero, then $\alpha_k=\lambda$, and the resulting estimate is the LASSO estimate.
+Nonconvex penalties further reduce the bias problem of LASSO by assigning an adapative weighting scheme.

 <br>